 Please make sure to include the trailing

 / in the directory

 paths in the command above, otherwise the backup files will not

 Once the command is complete, click the Eject button for the

-in the lefthand column of the file manager, wait for the
+volume in the lefthand column of the file manager, wait for the

-disappear from the column, and remove the new workstation USB.
+entry to disappear from the column, and remove the new workstation USB.